cscart/docs/en/user_guide/orders/actions_on_orders/remove_cc_info_manually.rst

    .. note ::

-       By default, the credit card information is removed automatically for orders with any status.
-But if you have created a new order status and you want the credit card information to be removed automatically, see :doc:`this article </user_guide/orders/order_statuses/remove_cc_info_auto>`.
+       By default, the credit card information is removed automatically from orders with any status.
+But if you have created a new order status and you want the credit card information to be removed automatically from orders with that status, see :doc:`this article </user_guide/orders/order_statuses/remove_cc_info_auto>`.